Red Cross says delivers food, medical aid to Aleppo

 “The assistance reached the city proper and will be dispatched by the Syrian Arab Red Crescent, which is working to assist thousands of people staying in 80 schools around Aleppo.”

-Uprooted families have gathered in teeming shelters in the northern commercial hub, which rebels say government forces have pounded with artillery and attack helicopters.
+Uprooted families have gathered in crowded shelters in the northern commercial hub, which rebels say government forces have pounded with artillery and attack helicopters.

-The ICRC has arranged for water and sanitation experts to ensure that schools sheltering displaced in Aleppo and the capital Damascus have enough clean water and maintain minimum sanitary conditions despite overcrowding.

 Until Thursday, it had been unable to send supplies to Aleppo as its minimum security requirements were not met, despite a mounting need for humanitarian aid, Hassan said.